woosting/turris-notes/howtos/lxc/container-creation.md

     <password>
     ```

-12. Chante the hostname of the container:
+12. Change the hostname of the container:

     ```shell
     hostnamectl set-hostname <new-hostname>